Emergency Contraceptives

 How Does It Work? +

-Plan B is believed to act as an emergency contraceptive principally by preventing ovulation or fertilization.
+Similar to birth control pills, Plan B works by temporarily delaying ovulation (the release of an egg from the ovary), so there’s no egg to meet the sperm.
 In addition, it may inhibit implantation.
 It is not effective once the process of implantation has begun.

 Things to consider: